U.S. indicts Venezuela's Maduro, a political foe, for 'narco-terrorism'

 “This party is coming to an end,” she said.

+The Justice Department said that since at least 1999, Maduro, along with Cabello and others, “acted as leaders and managers of the “Cartel of the Suns.”
+The name, it said, refers to the sun insignias affixed to the uniforms of high-ranking Venezuelan military officials.

+An indictment accused Padrino, who holds the rank of general, of using his control of the Venezuelan military to facilitate cocaine flights to the United States.
-In February 2017, the U.S. Treasury Department imposed sanctions against Venezuelan Vice President Tareck el-Aissami for drug trafficking and other related crimes.

-And in December 2017, two nephews of Maduro’s wife, Franqui Francisco Flores de Freitas and Efrain Antonio Campo Flores, were convicted in U.S. federal court for drug smuggling.
+Venezuelan Vice President Tareck el-Aissami was charged with evading U.S. sanctions.
+In 2017, the U.S. Treasury Department imposed sanctions against him for alleged drug trafficking and other related crimes.
+Two nephews of Maduro’s wife were convicted in U.S. federal court that year for drug smuggling.